mjfrigaard/katacoda-scenarios/README.md

 ***

-Coming soon!

-*Scenario 2: Build beautiful, customized graphs and charts in R with ggplot2*
+## Scenario 2: Build beautiful, customized graphs and charts in R with `ggplot2`

+***

-*Scenario 3: Combine narrative with numbers for effective storytelling in R*
+## Scenario 3: Combine narrative with numbers for effective storytelling in R

-This is the `README.Rmd` file for the Katacoda scenarios.
-All the scenarios and courses can be found on my profile page [here](https://katacoda.com/mjfrigaard).